-The school has developed policies, (GDPR policy) procedures, controls and measures to ensure maximum and continued compliance with Data Protection laws and principles, including staff training, procedure documents, audit measures and assessments.
+The trust has procedures, controls and measures to ensure maximum and continued compliance with Data Protection laws and principles, including staff training, procedure documents, audit measures and assessments.
 Ensuring and maintaining the security and confidentiality of personal and/or special category data is one of our top priorities and we are proud to operate a 'Privacy by Design' approach, assessing changes and their impact from the start and designing systems and processes to protect personal information at the core of our business.